Advertiser Disclosure

 Rather, with Unlimited Flight Passes, you’re awarded a fixed amount of SQM each month your credit card is charged, and the amount of SQM you get depends on the fare purchased.

 In the above example, as per the terms and conditions, 10,000 SQM would be deposited to your Aeroplan Elite Status account for each month your credit card is charged for the pass.
-Higher fares, such as Economy (Latitude), would result in more SQM per month, while lower fare buckets, such as Economy (Standard), would result in fewer SQM.
+Higher fares, such as Economy (Latitude), result in more SQM per month, while lower fare buckets, such as Economy (Standard), result in fewer SQM.

 The amount of Status Qualifying Dollars (SQD) awarded for Unlimited Flight Passes is the total monthly charge, minus any applicable sales taxes.